Technology Capstone Research Project PG (11522.2)

 4. Critically evaluate and apply suitable different qualitative and quantitative methods in research; and

-5. Synthesise and disseminate research findings to diverse audiences.
+5. Synthesise and disseminate research and project outcomes to diverse audiences.

 Graduate attributes